-The Company executes a portion of its clients' orders by acting as agent to their trades, therefore the risk reflected by this K-factor was applicable for the year ending 31st of December 2023.
+The Company executes a portion of its clients' orders by acting as agent to their trades, therefore the risk reflected by this K-factor was applicable for the year ending 31st of December 2024.
 The Company calculates its K-COH based on the provisions of Articles 15 and 20 of the IFR.

-The Company mitigates its exposure to this risk as part of the monitoring process.
-In particular, it assesses the effectiveness of its Best Execution Policy and overall execution arrangements on a regular basis.
-The review should be carried out on an ad-hoc basis, whenever a material change occurs that may affect the Company's ability to continue to obtain the best possible result for its clients on a consistent basis.
-The review will also take into consideration possible changes to the relative importance of the execution factors in meeting the overarching best execution requirement.
-The review should cover the evaluation of the execution venues and counterparties used by the Company when executing clients' orders.
+The Company mitigates its exposure to this risk by assessing the effectiveness of its Best Execution Policy and overall execution arrangements on a regular basis.
+The review is carried out on an ad-hoc basis, whenever a material change occurs that may affect the Company's ability to continue to obtain the best possible result for its clients on a consistent basis.
+The review also takes into consideration possible changes to the relative importance of the execution factors in meeting the overarching best execution requirement.